 Some staffing companies do only the bare minimum and stop after they place you at an assignment.
 No one wants to feel abandoned, especially in a new job and new place.
 You want an agency that goes beyond expectations, is always there to answer questions, and makes you feel like family.

 If it’s important to you to find an international RN recruiting agency that offers the features above and more, don’t hesitate to contact us.
-Or, learn more about how Conexus goes above and beyond to give our nurses and candidates the best experience available.
+Or, learn more about how Conexus goes above and beyond to give our nurses and medical technologists the best experience and growth opportunities available.